Bylaws of the Latina and Latino Studies Program

 The Bylaws of the Latina and Latino Studies Program spells out the rules for the conduct of business not covered in the Faculty Handbook or the Chair’s Handbook of WCAS.
 If a provision of the bylaws is in conflict with the Faculty Handbook or the Chair’s Handbook, the latter will take precedence.

-- 1.1 By the Program in Latina and Latino Studies is meant tenure - line faculty, continuing - lecturer faculty, adjunct lecturers, undergraduate and graduate students who teach, major, minor, or concentrate in Latina and Latino studies.
+- By the Program in Latina and Latino Studies is meant tenure-line faculty, professors of instruction, adjunct lecturers, undergraduate and graduate students who teach, major, minor, or concentrate in Latina and Latino studies.
 Most such faculty hold primary appointments in another department of the University.

-- 1.3 Core Faculty must be faculty with a tenure - line appointment or continuing - lecturer appointment.
+- Core Faculty must be faculty with a tenure-line appointment or continuing-lecturer appointment.
 Visiting faculty and adjunct faculty whose appointments may reside entirely in Latina and Latino Studies program are not eligible for status as a Core Faculty member in Latina and Latino Studies.
 Faculty who wish to become Core Faculty will request this or may be nominated for inclusion.
 Those who currently have no teaching appointment in Latina and Latino Studies must request from their home departments a commitment of at least one course per year that will be made available to the Latina and Latino Studies Program.
-Those courses may be sponsored by the Latina and Latino Studies Program alone, cross - listed with another program or department, or housed in another department in communication with th e Latina and Latino Studies Program.
+Those courses may be sponsored by the Latina and Latino Studies Program alone, cross-listed with another program or department, or housed in another department in communication with the Latina and Latino Studies Program.
 Core Faculty are standing members of the Governing Committee.

-- 1.4 The Latina and Latino Studies Program is governed by a collaborative democratic decision - making process via a program Governing Committee.
-LLS Government Committee members attend Governing Committee meetings faithfully, participate in the shared democratic governance of the program with full voting rights in accordance with WCAS rules, and may be asked to serve on an LLS sub committee.
-They are typically appointed for 3 - year renewable terms.
+- The Latina and Latino Studies Program is governed by a collaborative democratic decision-making process via a program Governing Committee.
+LLS Government Committee members attend Governing Committee meetings faithfully, participate in the shared democratic governance of the program with full voting rights in accordance with WCAS rules, and may be asked to serve on an LLS subcommittee.
+They are typically appointed for 3-year renewable terms.

-- 1.5 Members of the Latina and Latino Studies Program Governing Committee are encouraged to speak with the Program Director and their home department c hairs about making the annual course commitment to become Core Faculty, although this is not required No commitment can be made without the consent of the chair of the home department.
-1.6 Affiliated Faculty in Latina and Latino Studies are those who wish to have a formal tie to the program.
+- Affiliated Faculty in Latina and Latino Studies are those who wish to have a formal tie to the program.
 The Latina and Latino Studies Program may choose to include courses offered by affiliated faculty to satisfy the major and minor requirements in Latina and Latino studies.
 Affiliated faculty are not expected to contribute service to the Latina and Latino Studies program, and do not attend Governing Committee meetings.
 Affiliated faculty are encouraged to participate in public events sponsored by the Latina and Latino Studies program.
-1.7 Core faculty and LLS Governing Committee faculty are voting members in the Program.
-They are entitled and expected to participate in governance and vote on matters involving the curriculum, defining the major and minor, programming planning, and other elements of the program’s running.
-However, in accordance with WCAS rules, only tenure - line faculty vote on tenure - line external appointments.

 Article 2: The Office of the Director